holtzmak/Humane-Transport/README.md

 A [Flutter](https://flutter.dev/) and [Firebase](https://firebase.google.com/) mobile application to record Canadian animal transport and transfer of care documentation, meeting the [requirements and regulations](https://www.inspection.gc.ca/animal-health/humane-transport/eng/1300460032193/1300460096845) set out by the Health of Animals Act and the Canadian Food Inspection Agency (CFIA).

+Got questions?
+You can contact our team by email at [humane.transport@gmail.com](mailto:humane.transport@gmail.com)

 [![Watch the commercial](https://user-images.githubusercontent.com/32527219/114086582-04d8ac80-9870-11eb-9fae-6e40ca620980.png)](https://www.youtube.com/watch?v=r14XWNl9UI8)

 For an interactable mock-up of the application, see [our Adobe XD Prototype](https://xd.adobe.com/view/9a6f1910-d3ac-4fdf-b051-c2c78510ba32-cf3c/).
 You can leave feedback if you like!